 Woodend is a great base for being close to the beaches, exploring the Waimakariri district, visiting Christchurch or the Waipara Valley Vineyards.

-Woodend is named after a NZ early settler, Thomas Woodend and once boasted flour and flax milling, brick making and bacon curing.
+Woodend is named after an early New Zealand settler, Thomas Woodend and once boasted flour and flax milling, brick making and bacon curing.
 Not far from Woodend is Tuahiwi which was home to Te Wai Pounamu College, a school for Maori girls before moving into Christchurch.
-Tuahiwi is the main settlement of the Ngai Tuahuriri hapu (a sub tribe of Ngai Tahu) and has a newly built Maree.
+Tuahiwi is the main settlement of the Ngai Tuahuriri hapu (a sub tribe of Ngai Tahu) and has a newly built Marae.

 For information on Woodend for businesses development and support please refer to Enterprise North Canterbury